krovs/oscp-writeups/docs/PWK Challenges/secura.md

 ![](assets/Pasted%20image%2020250212000712.png)

-Found autologgon creds for Administrator
+Found autologon credentials for Administrator.

 ![](assets/Pasted%20image%2020250212001008.png)

-And all the users and groups
+And all the users and groups.

 ![](assets/Pasted%20image%2020250212002227.png)